liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 You can also set the folder where your Liferay bundle is generated with the `liferay.workspace.home.dir` property.
 It's set to `bundles` by default.

-Once you've finalized your Gradle properties, navigate to your workspace's root folder and run
+Once you've finalized your workspace properties, navigate to your workspace's root folder and run

     mvn bundle-support:init